CHINA: Solar Eclipses in History and Mythology

 Muslims pray five times daily, but during eclipses they specially perform the “eclipse prayer”.
 This is one of the traditions of Prophet Mohammad, Peace Be Upon Him (PBUH).
 The purpose of this prayer is to remember the might and gifts of Allah the Creator.

-The ancient Chinese believed eclipses were caused by giant animals
+Ancient Chinese believed eclipses were caused by giant animals

 A mystical dragon or celestial dog in the sky eating up the Sun explains the Chinese word for eclipse, which is 日食 (re shi), meaning ‘sun eat’.